1983–84 South Pacific cyclone season: Tropical Cyclone Cyril

 Cyril caused significant flooding within Fiji's Northern and Western divisions, with a peak of 5.62 m reported during March 18 within the town of Nadi, while a small storm surge of 0.3 m was observed within Nadi's bay on the same day.

-Unnamed Tropical Cyclone
+Unnamed tropical cyclone

 Another unnamed tropical cyclone existed from March 23 to March 30.

 Other systems

 During January 18, Tropical Cyclone Grace moved into the basin from the Australian region, where it lost its tropical characteristics and weakened below tropical cyclone intensity.
 The system subsequently moved westwards before it was last noted, to the south-east of New Caledonia during January 21.

 The remnant low of Cyclone Ingrid moved into the basin during February 25, before it was last noted by TCWC Nadi during February 27, about 400 km to the northeast of Brisbane Australia.

 Season effects

 This table lists all the storms that developed in the South Pacific basin during the 1983–84 season.
 It includes their intensity on the Australian Tropical cyclone intensity scale, duration, name, areas affected, deaths, and damages.